How to Start an LLC in Mississippi

-Services like Northwest Registered Agent and ZenBusiness can also help with some of these ongoing requirements, such as annual reports.
+Services like ZenBusiness and Northwest Registered Agent can also help with some of these ongoing requirements, such as annual reports.
 They can also remind you of certain due dates, helping to avoid any issues.
 If you want personalized assistance during and after the business formation process, it’s definitely worth using one of these LLC formation companies.

 Open a business checking account

 Once you have your EIN, you will also be able to open a business bank account.
 Most financial institutions, from large banks to tiny credit unions, now offer these services to businesses of all shapes and sizes.
 Bank requirements will vary, however, so call ahead to see what you’ll need to provide in order to open the account.

 You may be tempted to simply use your existing bank account, but this is a bad idea.
 It is very important to separate your business and personal finances as much as possible.
 Using a separate bank account will improve the simplicity of your bookkeeping and accounting efforts, and can also help protect your personal assets in the event of a lawsuit.

 At this time, you may also want to consider opening a business line of credit, and/or a business credit card.
 You can do this with the same financial institution, or a different one.

 Find out how to start an LLC in your state